lasseebert/swm/README.md

 Some command line tools are needed:

- - xdotool (for getting window id if current window)
+ - xdotool (for getting window id of current window)
  - wmctrl (for moving and reizing windows)
  - xdpyinfo (for getting screen dimensions)
  - xwininfo (for getting window information)